pixelhop/vue-starter/README.md

 This project contains the following pre-installed and configured to help you get up and running with our tutorials quicker so you can get on with the fun stuff!

-- Vite - Vite will provide us with front-end tooling.
+- [Vite](https://vitejs.dev/) - Vite will provide us with front-end tooling.
-- PNPM - PNPM has fast become our favourite package manager.
+- [PNPM](https://pnpm.io/) - PNPM has fast become our favourite package manager.
 Its just like NPM but faster!
-- Vue 3 - We are spoilt for choice these days but Vue is still our fave frontend framework.
+- [Vue 3](https://vuejs.org) - We are spoilt for choice these days but Vue is still our fave frontend framework.
-- TailwindCSS - The Marmitte of CSS frameworks!
+- [TailwindCSS](https://tailwindcss.com/) - The Marmitte of CSS frameworks!
 We love it and find it helps keep our projects consistant and allows us to be super productive.
-- Eslint + Prettier - We want to avoid silly mistakes in our code and keep it nicely formatted.
+- [ESlint](https://eslint.org/) + [Prettier](https://prettier.io/) - We want to avoid silly mistakes in our code and keep it nicely formatted.
-- Vue router - There's very few projects that don't need some kind of routing so we may as well set this up by defualt.
+- [Vue Router](https://router.vuejs.org/) - There's very few projects that don't need some kind of routing so we may as well set this up by defualt.

 ## Recommended IDE Setup